Public Decisions

 Issue: Whether or not the claim is acceptable.

-Issue: Whether or not the worker is entitled to further medical aid treatment.
+Issue: Whether or not the worker is entitled to benefits for recurrent left shoulder difficulties.